stadium-software/datagrid-set-page/README.md

 1. SetDataGridPage: A script that you can use to load a specific DataGrid page
 2. GetDataGridSelectedPage: A script that returns the currently selected page of a DataGrid

+# Version
+1.1 Added logic to detect uniqueness of DataGrid class on page

 ## Application Setup
 Check the *Enable Style Sheet* checkbox in the application properties